+The suffering of these horses begins long before they even reach the slaughterhouse.
+Transport conditions are appalling, with horses regularly packed into overcrowded trailers and deprived of food, water, or rest during journeys that can last more than 24 hours.
 Upon arrival at the slaughterhouse, the suffering continues unabated.
-Horses can be left for long periods in tightly packed trailers, subjected to further extremes of heat and cold.
+Horses might be left for long periods in tightly packed trailers, subjected to further extremes of heat and cold.
 In hot weather, their thirst is acute.
 Downed animals are unable to rise, and horses are offloaded using excessive force.